highfidelity/hifi-content/marketplaceItems/tipJar/README.md

 # Tip Jar

 ## Description
-The tip jar is a client entity a domain owner with rez writes can put in their domain.
+The tip jar is a client entity a domain owner with rez rights can put in their domain.
 It uses the commerce API to allow users to give a tip to whoever created the tip jar.
-Through the userdata they can choose who to send the money, how much to send, and a message that will be displayed to users.
+Through the userdata, the creator can choose who to send the money to, how much to send, and a message that will be displayed to users.

 ## Instructions
 Rez the tipjar and edit the userData to customize how the tip jar operates